 Gentleman Jim (1942), 104 minutes, D: Raoul Walsh

-An entertaining sports biography of famous heavyweight boxer "Gentleman Jim" James J. Corbett (Errol Flynn) and his career from amateur boxer to professional in the 1890s, the early days of boxing.
+An entertaining, highly-fictionalized sports biography of famous heavyweight boxer "Gentleman Jim" James J. Corbett (Errol Flynn).
+It follows his career from a poor, brawling Irish family, to a lowly job as a bank clerk, then an amateur boxer, and onto the professional level in the 1890s ("the Naughty Nineties") - in the early days of bare-knuckled boxing.
+Based loosely upon James J. Corbett's own autobiography The Roar of the Crowd.
+The film is set in turn-of-the-century San Francisco.
 He was known for using "scientific" boxing techniques - the first to "dance" around the ring with elusive footwork.
-The brash, stylish and charming Gentleman Jim cheerfully challenges John L. Sullivan (Ward Bond) to a championship match, in an exciting, action-packed sequence.
+He also found time to romance SF socialite love interest Victoria Ware (Alexis Smith), an ambivalent patrician belle who believed he had a "swelled" head, although she supported him.
+Boxing was being transformed from a lower-class, illegal sport with new Marquis of Queensberry rules - three minute rounds, one minute between rounds, a ten-count, and no hitting below the belt.
+The brash, extroverted, stylish and charming Gentleman Jim cheerfully challenges John L. Sullivan (Ward Bond) to an 1892 championship match, revealed in an exciting, action-packed sequence of 21 rounds.

 In Which We Serve (1942, UK), 115 minutes, D: Noel Coward, David Lean